michaelhoehn/cmplx/Threejs/fxhash_Threejs_boilerplate/Entrophy/readme.md

 #### Development Todo
 Make the steel extrusions for columns
 Different column shapes?
-Circle, Rectangle, I-Beam Plants + entropy
-Background color options + function for random selection Post production - color halftone
+Circle, Rectangle, I-Beam Plants + entropy -> in progress + I added swirly points [] need to create either per floor or make the z-height for the entire building [] need to calibrate the size
 Rain system boolean
 Background textures on a plane
+Post processing on resize